 - Memory Timeline Graph

 - Memory Breakdown Table

 This section displays a high-level summary of the memory profile of your TensorFlow program as shown below:

 The memory profile summary has six fields:

-device).
+- Memory ID: Dropdown which lists all available device memory systems.
 Select the memory system you want to view from the dropdown.
-Note

 interval.
 This field contains the following sub-fields: